cspotcode/ink-on-reactcli/README.md

 on top of React.
 However, ReactCLI does not have the rich selection of Components that have been built for Ink.

+If we can trick third-party Ink components into running against React instead of Ink, then we can use them in our ReactCLI apps.

+# How?

+We inject ourselves into node's require cache, replacing Ink's custom implementations of `h` (`createElement`) and `Component`.
+Third-party Ink components, and Ink's built-in Components, will run against these injections instead of Ink.
+With any luck, they'll behave like normal React components.

 # Example

 Run the example via: